Skip navigation

 Tackling Basic Video Settings

-When setting up your export settings in Premiere Pro itself, start with the Basic Video Settings.
+When setting up your export settings, especially if you're trying to export .mov Adobe Premiere Pro files, begin with the Basic Video Settings.
 Set the width and height to match your source video.
-For most YouTube videos, a frame rate of 30 fps is sufficient.
-For more cinematic content, consider using 24 fps.

 Employing Advanced Bitrate Encoding